-In our time of ever-progressing technology there is a fundamental need for STEM subjects in the world of finance.
-Therefore LINC-STEM was founded as a additional committee to LINC in 2019 for members to pursue and develop these heavily sought after technical skills.
-Throughout the year our committee arranges a wide variety of events from Hackathons, Banking tours, Python workshops and more.
-All with the common goal of preparing our members with the valuable skill set that are vital when pursuing a career within finance.
+In our time of ever-progressing technology, there is a fundamental need for STEM subjects in the world of finance.
+Therefore LINC-STEM was founded as an additional committee to LINC in 2019 for members to pursue and develop these heavily sought-after technical skills.
+Throughout the year our committee arranges a wide variety of events from Hackathons, Banking tours, Python workshops, and more.
+All with the common goal of preparing our members with the valuable skill set that is vital when pursuing a career within finance.

 Beginner Python Workshops

 LINC-STEM is glad to present the Beginner Python workshops, a beginner’s guide to Python and programming.
 Python fundamentals, general programming, and applications in finance are subjects covered in the workshops.
 The workshops are given at the start of every semester.

 - Workshop 2: Functional Programming & Visualization with Matplotlib.

 - Workshop 3: Functions & Recursion, lists and dictionaries.